spoonapps/docs/testing/selenium_testing/1_getting_started.md

 ## Selenium Testing

-Spoon offers a solution for automated browser testing by running [Selenium](http://seleniumhq.org) tests on a variety of browsers all on your local machine with minimal setup.
+Spoon offers a solution for automated browser testing by running [Selenium](/selenium) tests on a variety of browser containers all on your local machine with minimal setup.
+This lets you avoid the pain and expense of setting up and maintaining a local Selenium Grid.

 Running your Selenium tests on Spoon is almost exactly like running them on a local Selenium Grid.
 What does this mean for you?